wcab1/JeTA/README.md

 Original Pulse detetcion scripts devloped by Gradinaru Lab at Caltech and modfiied by William Boyd
 ---------------------------------------
 *Requirements*
-Yolov5 - jellyfish weight included
+Yolov5 - jellyfish weight included,
-Matplotlib (may need to install tkinter as well)
+Matplotlib (may need to install tkinter as well), NumPy,
-NumPy
-Pandas
-opencv
-PyTorch
-Skimage
+Pandas,
+opencv,
+PyTorch,
+Skimage,
 ---------------------------------------